vijayinyoutube/sharedpreferences/README.md

 ## App

 In this app we have made use of ```Shared Preferences``` to store the user's name.
-This app allows us to store, reterive and delete the data what we have stored in the local storage.
+This app allows us to store, retrieve and delete the data what we have stored in the local storage.

 Check out the video tutorial   👉 : https://youtu.be/nIbo5dTdJvM